iratecaller/MQLight/README.md

     - Freshly inserted messages are held out of the main queues until the Update cycle is called.
 This keeps things snappy.

 6. Thread safe
-    - Makes use of distinct C# locks for inerting, removing and updating.
+    - Makes use of distinct C# locks for inserting, removing and updating.
+This keeps things safe and snappy.

 ## Limitations